Gabe-YHLee/Gabe-YHLee.github.io/ML/variational_inference/variational_inference.md

 \end{aligned}
 $$

 where all expectations are taken with respect to $q(z|x)$.
-Note that the above optimization problem is equivalent to maximizing the evidence lower bound (ELBO):\
+Note that the above optimization problem is equivalent to maximizing the evidence lower bound (ELBO):<br>
 $$
 \begin{aligned}
     \mathrm{ELBO}(q) &= \mathbb{E}[\log p(z,x)]-\mathbb{E}[\log q(z|x)]\\